-Vet dermatologist.
-Everyone needs a doctor!
-What happens at the appointment with a veterinary dermatologist
+Veterinary dermatologist.
+Everyone needs their own doctor!
+What happens at an appointment with a veterinary dermatologist

 Sometimes a skin problem occurs suddenly in pets and can cause suffering or obvious discomfort.
-Therefore, if your dog or cat itches non-stop, please do not put off a visit to the doctor.
-This itch can be very debilitating.
+Therefore, if your dog or cat itches incessantly, please do not put off visiting the doctor.
+This itching can be very debilitating.

 In acute cases, qualified assistance for skin diseases can be provided in our clinic by a general veterinarian.

-If you observe hair loss in an animal that is not associated with molting, occasional rashes or discoloration of the skin, mild itching, active licking, inflammation of the ears, but this does not cause obvious discomfort to the pet, then we recommend making an appointment with a veterinarian, as skin symptoms that are similar in appearance may have different causes and require different treatments.
+If you observe hair loss in your animal that is not associated with shedding, the periodic appearance of a rash or change in skin color, mild itching, active licking, ear inflammation, but this does not cause obvious discomfort in your pet, we recommend making an appointment with a veterinarian, since Skin symptoms that are similar in appearance may have different causes and require different treatments.

 CAUSES OF DERMATOLOGICAL DISEASES IN ANIMALS AND THEIR MANIFESTATIONS

-For the correct diagnosis, special skin examinations are used: trichoscopy, scraping microscopy, cytology, luminescent diagnostics, etc.
+To make a correct diagnosis, special skin tests are used: trichoscopy, scraping microscopy, cytology, fluorescent diagnostics, etc.

-After examining the animal, the doctor will determine which studies are appropriate to conduct in each case.
+After examining the animal, the doctor will determine what studies are appropriate to conduct in each specific case.

-Usually these studies are carried out by our dermatologists at the initial appointment, which allows you to get results immediately, and not in a few hours or days, and, accordingly, quickly prescribe the necessary treatment.
+Typically, these studies are carried out by our dermatologists at the initial appointment, which allows you to get results immediately, rather than after a few hours or days, and, accordingly, quickly prescribe the necessary treatment.

-Blood tests are rarely informative in skin diseases.
-However, if endocrine disorders or diseases of the internal organs are suspected, a specialist may recommend them.
-In addition, blood tests can be used to assess the state of the internal organs during long-term use of drugs or after their withdrawal.
+Blood tests are rarely informative for skin diseases.
+However, if endocrine disorders or diseases of internal organs are suspected, a specialist may recommend them.
+In addition, blood tests can be used to evaluate the condition of internal organs during long-term use of medications or after they are stopped.

-In the case of a persistent course of infectious processes, bacteriological and mycological cultures are carried out with the determination of sensitivity to antibiotics.
+In case of persistent infectious processes, bacteriological and mycological cultures are carried out to determine sensitivity to antibiotics.

-If necessary, any tests can be taken in our veterinary clinic.
-However, we do not recommend doing this in advance, as a veterinarian will help you choose the really necessary ones in order to avoid unnecessary financial costs.
+If necessary, any tests can be taken at our veterinary clinic.
+However, we do not recommend doing this in advance, since a veterinary dermatologist will help you choose what is really necessary to avoid unnecessary financial costs.

-Sometimes the diagnosis can be simple and quick, in other cases, on the contrary, it requires painstaking work and a long time.
-But even in such a situation, your pet will be helped to reduce the manifestations of the disease.
+Sometimes making a diagnosis can be simple and quick, in other cases, on the contrary, it requires painstaking work and a long time.
+But even in such a situation, your pet will receive help to reduce the manifestations of the disease.

-Not all dermatological diseases are curable once and for all.
+Not all dermatological diseases can be cured once and for all.
 Some require maintenance therapy for a long time, sometimes for life.
-However, in most cases, it is possible to achieve a significant improvement in the quality of life and save the animal from the suffering caused by itching and inflammation of the skin.
+However, in most cases, it is possible to achieve a significant improvement in the quality of life and relieve the animal from the suffering caused by itching and inflammation of the skin.

-In order to make the visit to the dermatologist as informative as possible, try not to treat the affected areas of the skin and not to clean the ears of the animal, so that the veterinarian can see the real picture of the ongoing processes and obtain reliable laboratory data.
+In order for a visit to a dermatologist to be as informative as possible, try not to treat the affected areas of the skin or clean the animal’s ears, so that the veterinarian can see the real picture of the processes taking place and obtain reliable data from laboratory tests.

 Do not distort information about animal care and feeding.
-This will allow you to quickly diagnose and help your pet.
+This will allow you to diagnose and help your pet as quickly as possible.

 PREVENTION OF SKIN DISEASES IN DOGS AND CATS

-The cost of admission consists of two components - the cost of direct admission (including the collection of anamnesis, examination of the animal and giving recommendations) and the cost of additional studies necessary for making a diagnosis.
-Additional studies may be different for different diseases.
-This affects the total cost of admission.
+The cost of an appointment consists of two components - the cost of the appointment itself (including taking an anamnesis, examining the animal and giving recommendations) and the cost of additional studies necessary to make a diagnosis.
+Additional tests may vary for different diseases.
+This affects the total cost of the appointment.

-As a rule, the initial visit requires a more detailed examination of the patient than repeated ones, and therefore it can be somewhat more expensive than a repeated visit.
+As a rule, the initial visit requires a more detailed examination of the patient than repeated visits, and therefore it is somewhat more expensive than a repeated visit.

 The portal Vet.Firmika.ru provides information about veterinary clinics in Moscow, where you can find a specialist in the treatment of skin diseases in animals: a veterinarian-dermatologist.
-We have collected the contact numbers of clinics, the cost of visiting doctors, and presented all this in tables that are visual and easy to compare.
-Feedback from veterinary clinic customers who have already entrusted their pets to specialists will also be useful.
+We collected contact numbers of clinics, the cost of visiting doctors, and presented all this in visual and easy-to-compare tables.
+Feedback from clients of veterinary clinics who have already entrusted their pets to specialists will also be useful.

 Veterinary dermatology is a truly complex and unique medical field.
-A veterinarian who specializes in it has to deal with a wide variety of skin diseases that are very common among animals.
-Since the coat and skin are always visible, their untidy appearance will remind the owner and tell others about the presence of existing skin problems.
-A veterinary dermatologist not only diagnoses and detects skin diseases in animals, but also selects the most effective treatment and successful prevention methods.
+A veterinarian who specializes in it has to deal with many different skin diseases that are very common among animals.
+Since fur and skin always remain visible, their unkempt appearance will remind the owner and tell others about existing skin problems.
+A veterinarian-dermatologist not only diagnoses and identifies skin diseases in animals, but also selects the most effective treatment and successful methods of prevention.

 Skin diseases in cats, dogs and other animals - symptoms and diagnosis

-Based on their knowledge, a veterinarian dermatologist not only diagnoses skin diseases.
+Based on his knowledge, a veterinarian dermatologist not only diagnoses skin diseases.
 Some diseases are direct symptoms of disorders in the functioning of organs and organ systems.
-For this reason, it is very important that the doctor has a consistent logical thinking, patiently listens to the complaints and comments of the owners of cats and dogs.
+For this reason, it is very important that the doctor has consistent logical thinking and patiently listens to the complaints and comments of cat and dog owners.
 It is these criteria that provide half the success in making the correct diagnosis.
-He will need to choose the right sequence of dermatological tests in order to save the owners from unnecessary costs.
+He will need to choose the right sequence of dermatological tests in order to save owners from unnecessary expenses.

-The cost of an initial appointment with a veterinary dermatologist, as a rule, consists of the price of a call (if assistance is required at home), examination, collection of primary tests and selection of the necessary materials for subsequent research.
+The cost of an initial appointment with a veterinarian dermatologist, as a rule, consists of the cost of a call (if help is required at home), examination, collection of initial tests and selection of necessary materials for subsequent research.

 Treatment of skin diseases and diseases in pets: features of procedures

-Many owners believe that in order to cure skin diseases of cats, dogs and other pets, it is enough to simply use special creams periodically.
+Many owners believe that in order to cure skin diseases of cats, dogs and other pets, it is enough to simply periodically use special creams.
 Meanwhile, almost every disease also requires active adherence to dermatological diets.
 This is especially true for chronic diseases.
-For this reason, if a dermatologist at a veterinary clinic for the treatment of animal skin recommends thinking about changing his diet, it is worth buying another food and choosing a suitable diet.
-Many experts prefer to simply prescribe a course of various drugs that are not always able to completely rid the pet of all skin manifestations.
+For this reason, if a dermatologist at a veterinary clinic recommends thinking about changing his diet to treat an animal’s skin, it is worth purchasing a different food and choosing a suitable diet.
+Many experts prefer to simply prescribe a course of various medications, which are not always able to completely rid the pet of all skin manifestations.

-Dermatological diseases in rare cases can seriously harm animals, however, manifestations such as unpleasant odors, hair loss, severe itching and similar symptoms can cause considerable anxiety to owners.
-The unpleasant features of such diseases include the duration of the recovery period, since the skin is a very large organ.
-For its full recovery, the body will need to spend a lot of resources and, accordingly, time.
-Therefore, in the presence of skin pathologies in a pet, the owner will have to be patient.
-And if you follow the recommendations of a dermatologist veterinarian, success will come soon.
+Dermatological diseases can seriously harm animals in rare cases, but symptoms such as foul odors, hair loss, severe itching and similar symptoms can cause significant distress to owners.
+The unpleasant features of such diseases include the length of the recovery period, since the skin is a very large organ.
+To fully restore it, the body will need to spend a lot of resources and, accordingly, time.
+Therefore, if a pet has skin pathologies, the owner will have to be patient.
+And if you follow the recommendations of a veterinarian dermatologist, success will come soon.

 How to choose a veterinary clinic with a dermatologist in Moscow?

 Our portal provides visitors with detailed information about veterinary services in Moscow.
-The tables show the price and cost of animal dermatologist services, in particular for the most popular procedures and treatment of skin diseases.
-Addresses and phone numbers of veterinary clinics will help you choose the most suitable territorial option, as well as clarify all the most important points when calling.
-Additional convenience is offered by feedback from pet owners who have already contacted the veterinarian-dermatologist of the selected clinic.
+The tables indicate the price and cost of dermatologist services for animals, in particular for the most popular procedures and treatment of skin diseases.
+The addresses and phone numbers of veterinary clinics will help you choose the most suitable geographical option, as well as clarify all the most important points when you call.
+Additional convenience is offered by reviews from animal owners who have already contacted a veterinary dermatologist at the selected clinic.

-It's no secret that skin diseases in pets are very common, are the most annoying problems, as they are usually associated not only with changes in the appearance of the pet, but also with significant anxiety.
+It's no secret that skin diseases in pets are very common and are the most annoying problems, as they are usually associated not only with changes in the pet's appearance, but also with significant anxiety.

-Often dermatological diseases lead to itching, which interferes not only with the animal itself, but also with its owners.
+Often dermatological diseases lead to itching, which bothers not only the animal itself, but also its owners.

-Some diseases can be transmitted from dogs and cats to people, which poses an additional risk.
+Some diseases can be passed from dogs and cats to people, creating additional risks.

-See also: Allergies in animals Demodicosis in dogs Lichen (dermatophytosis) Pyoderma (purulent inflammation of the skin) If your animal itches Otitis in animals Hemorrhages on the skin
+Read also: Allergies in animals Canine demodicosis Lichen (dermatophytosis) Pyoderma (purulent inflammation of the skin) If your animal itches Otitis media in animals Hemorrhages on the skin

-Fortunately, unlike many other specialized areas of veterinary medicine, in the field of dermatology life-threatening diseases are not so common, however, on the other hand, not many dermatological diseases can be cured once and for all.
+Fortunately, unlike many other specialized fields of veterinary medicine, life-threatening diseases of the animal are not so common in the field of dermatology, however, on the other hand, not many dermatological diseases can be cured once and for all.

-A second common problem, especially in dogs, is the aggravation of the original skin disease by bacterial or fungal inflammation.
-This creates difficulties not only in treatment, but also in diagnosis, since with the development of these complications, many diseases look very similar.
-Even special tests carried out at the initial stage of the examination do not always help to detect which pathology is primary, and therefore requires a longer and more thorough treatment.
+A second common problem, especially in dogs, is the complication of an initial skin disease by bacterial or fungal inflammation.
+This creates difficulties not only in treatment, but also in diagnosis, since when these complications develop, many diseases look very similar.
+Even special tests carried out at the initial stage of examination do not always help to detect which pathology is primary, and therefore requires longer and more thorough treatment.

-Despite the fact that all processes and organs in the body are interconnected, the skin, such as the liver and kidneys, is an independent, largest organ in the body, and has “its own”, namely “skin” diseases, and not only reflects the state of the body generally.
-Therefore, when a skin disease appears, first of all, it is necessary to examine the skin, and not the blood, for example.
-And only when the doctor finds signs of illness on the skin of another, internal organ, it is reasonable to conduct blood tests or other diagnostic measures to identify a specific pathology.
+Despite the fact that in the body all processes and organs are interconnected, the skin, such as the liver and kidneys, is an independent, largest organ in the body, and has “its own”, namely “skin” diseases, and not only reflects the state of the body generally.
+Therefore, when a skin disease appears, first of all you need to examine the skin, and not the blood, for example.
+And only when the doctor finds signs of a disease of another internal organ on the skin, is it reasonable to conduct blood tests or other diagnostic measures to identify a specific pathology.

-It is important to remember that the main tool of a veterinary dermatologist is his head and knowledge, and analyzes provide only additional, albeit important, information.
+It is important to remember that the main tool of a veterinary dermatologist is his head and knowledge, and tests provide only additional, albeit important information.

-Unfortunately, veterinary dermatology in Russia has practically not developed for many years, and therefore the knowledge accumulated in this area has to be drawn mainly from foreign sources.
-In this regard, in the dermatological department of our clinic, we actively study English (this is a necessary condition for the work of a dermatologist in our clinic), purchase and study English-language literature on veterinary dermatology, attend international dermatological conferences held in other countries, train in the world's leading veterinary universities.
+Unfortunately, veterinary dermatology in Russia has not developed practically for many years, and therefore the knowledge accumulated in this area has to be drawn mainly from foreign sources.
+In this regard, in the dermatology department of our clinic, we actively study English (this is a necessary condition for the work of a dermatologist in our clinic), purchase and study English-language literature on veterinary dermatology, attend international dermatological conferences held in other countries, and do internships in the world's leading veterinary universities.

-The principles of diagnosis and treatment of dermatological pathologies in animals, which we use in our work, are the principles adopted as the basis of dermatology in Europe and the USA - countries with the highest level of development of veterinary science today, and in particular, dermatology.
-Our conclusions issued to animals traveling abroad often meet with approving and respectful feedback from foreign colleagues.
+The principles of diagnosis and treatment of dermatological pathologies in animals, which we use in our work, are the principles adopted as the basis of dermatology in Europe and the USA - countries with the highest level of development of veterinary medicine, and in particular, dermatology.
+Our conclusions issued to animals traveling abroad often meet with approving and respectful reviews from foreign colleagues.

-We strive to ensure that the overall level of veterinary dermatology in Russia is steadily rising, not only within our clinic.
+We strive to ensure that the general level of veterinary dermatology in Russia steadily increases, not only within our clinic.
 Therefore, our doctors regularly conduct master classes, give lectures at various veterinary conferences in Russia and the CIS countries, and willingly advise doctors on the treatment of dermatological pathologies.

-Unfortunately, participation in international conferences, foreign professional literature, trips to other countries for internships are very expensive.
-Therefore, the cost of services in our department may be slightly higher than the average cost of a doctor's examination in Moscow.
-However, we hope that we will compensate for this difference with the knowledge gained and the ability to make a correct diagnosis for your pet faster and often at a lower cost for research, and therefore prescribe the appropriate competent treatment faster.
+Unfortunately, participation in international conferences, foreign professional literature, and internship trips to other countries are very expensive.
+Therefore, the cost of services in our department may be slightly higher than the average cost of a doctor’s examination in Moscow.
+However, we hope that we will compensate for this difference with the knowledge gained and the ability to quickly and often with less research costs make a correct diagnosis for your pet, and therefore quickly prescribe appropriate, competent treatment.

 You can register your pet by phone: 8 495 150-55-58 or via the registration form

-What happens at the appointment with a veterinary dermatologist?
+What happens at an appointment with a veterinary dermatologist?

-First of all, the doctor will examine the skin of the animal, the condition of the coat, ears and paws.
-To do this, before visiting a doctor of animals, it is recommended not to wash or clean the ears.
+First of all, the doctor will examine the animal’s skin, the condition of its fur, ears and paws.
+To do this, before visiting a doctor, it is recommended not to wash or clean the ears of animals.

-In doing so, you will need to remember and answer a number of questions:
+In this case, you will need to remember and answer a number of questions:

-• When did the animal's skin problems start?
+• When did your pet's skin problems start?

-• If the disease lasts a long time - does it have a seasonal severity, that is, does it worsen in any seasons of the year?
+• If the disease lasts a long time, does it have seasonal manifestations, that is, does it worsen in any seasons of the year?

 • Are there other animals in the house and do they have skin problems?